 - After that, you can calculate the total cost by adding menu cost and VAT and completing the table.

 Switching Between References in Excel

 Typing the $ sign manually before the column letter and/or row number is very painful and boring work.
-I’m going to show here how you can shift a relative cell reference to absolute and then change absolute cell reference to mixed, and finally change a mixed cell reference to a relative.
+I’m going to show here how you can shift a relative cell reference to an absolute and then change an absolute cell reference to a mixed, and finally change a mixed cell reference to a relative.

 1. Making a Cell Reference Absolute

 Here I want to show you the absolute cell reference shortcut with an example.